fmalina/revisions-blocl/activism/dismembered.md

 Manchester had to cut its workforce by a huge 40 per cent.

-Contrary to claims about ‘Big Society’, volunteers won’t pick up those pieces.
+Contrary to claims about ‘Big Society’, volunteers won't pick up those pieces.
 Grants to voluntary bodies have also been cut by two thirds.

 The Asphalt Industry Alliance valued outstanding road repairs in England at